-100 English classes will build on the skills developed in Years 9 and 10 and will focus on becoming familiar with the Standards needed in later years for continuing with English at NCEA Level 2 and for attending university.
+Level 1 English classes will build on the skills developed in Years 9 and 10 and will focus on becoming familiar with the Standards needed in later years for continuing with English at NCEA Level 2 and for attending university.
 The course is based on critical analysis of and response to texts, and advancing writing skills.

 Recommended Entry Criteria: Level 1 English is compulsory in Year 11.
-Not all of the listed Standards will be covered, choices will be negotiated with the class teacher, but all classes will attempt 1 or 2 externals and 3 or 4 internals to reach a total of 5 assessments.
+Not all of the listed Standards will be covered, choices will be negotiated with the class teacher.
 Teacher consultation and guidance at course selection time will be vital.